Soulphur0/ElytraAeronautics/README.md

 The average player would be smart and link everything with a nether highway system.
 But I personally find elytra travelling very enjoyable, and for an endgame item which purpose is to specifically make travelling more convenient, it lacks utility when it is used in long-distance travel.

-The premise behind this mod is to make elytra travel more useful when covering large distances, making it travel at airplane speeds when flying at airplane heights.
+The premise behind this mod is to make elytra travel more useful when covering large distances, making the player move at airplane speeds when flying at airplane heights.

 When using Elytra Aeronautics with default settings, flight speed increases with altitude following this curve: